 The shadow file holes the username and password pairs, as well as account information such as expiry date, and any other special fields.
-This file should be protected at all costs and only the root user should have read permission to it.
+This file should be protected at all costs.

 /etc/groups

 The groups file contains all the group membership information, and optional items such as group password (typically stored in gshadow on current systems), this file to must be world readable for the system to behave correctly.
 The format is: